PalackyUniversity/alfa/README.md

 ### Reference height validation

 Reference height validation is important for understanding how much is LiDAR accurate.
-It is determined by subtracting LiDAR measured height from referenced height measured manually with ruler.
+It is determined by subtracting LiDAR measured height from referenced height measured manually.

 #### Error (difference) distribution statistics